MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/minifilter-altitude-request.md

 > [!NOTE]
 >
 > * All fields must be filled out.
+Any missing information might delay the assignment.
 >
-> * It may take Microsoft up to two weeks to process and assign altitudes.
-Any missing information may delay the assignment.
+> * Allow Microsoft 30 business days to process and assign altitudes.
 >
-> * The assigned altitude will eventually be listed in the [Allocated filter altitudes](allocated-altitudes.md) table.
+> * The assigned altitude will eventually be listed in the [Allocated filter altitudes](allocated-altitudes.md) table, which is updated 1-2 times per year.